tianshang486/mysql/intl.en-US/RDS PostgreSQL Database/Quick start/Create a database and an account on an ApsaraDB RDS for PostgreSQL instance.md

             [ CONNECTION LIMIT [=] connlimit ] ]
     ```

-    For example, if you want to create a database named test, execute the following statement.
+    For example, if you want to create a database named test, execute the following statement:

     ```
     create database test;